harrwinraoapps/emagazine/content/post/group_three/Calligraphy/index.md

 author = "Darsina Nagarajah"
 title = "Painting with Calligraphy Art" date = "2020-10-18"
-description = "The artwork which displays my love towards Bhagavan from the bottom of my heart with my own creativity and the mental help of Swami." slug = "calligraphy-painting" image = "img_darsina_nagarajah_1.jpg" comments = false
+description = "The artwork which displays my love towards Bhagavan from the bottom of my heart with my own creativity and the mental help from Swami." slug = "calligraphy-painting" image = "img_darsina_nagarajah_1.jpg" comments = false